 Query DISPLAY Result EXTRACT Result LIST A B C D GT 'Leela' The values of the A, B, C, and D fields are displayed for those records with D field values after 'Leela'.
 Those records containing values after 'Leela' in the D field are written to a file.
 DISPLAY A A GE X'00' Those values of the A field greater than or equal to hexadecimal '00' (i.e., all values) are displayed.
-Those records containing A field values greater than or equal to hexa- decimal '00' (i.e., all values) are written to a file.
+Those records containing A field values greater than or equal to hexadecimal '00' (i.e., all values) are written to a file.
 RATE LESS THAN 4.00 Error.
 List clause required.
 The records for employees earning less than \$4.00/hour are written to a file.

+Query

+LIST A GT 1 AND B GT 1 OR B EO O

+DISPLAY Result

-Query DISPLAY Result EXTRACT Result LIST A GT 1 AND B GT 1 OR B EQ O The values of the A and B field for which A and B both exceed 1 and for which A has any value and B equals 0 are displayed.
+The values of the A and B field for which A and B both exceed 1 and for exceed 1 and those which A has any value and B equals O are displayed.
 Note that the case of A=0 and B=0 is allowed.
 Also note that while no fields are mentioned in the list clause, the A and B fields are displayed due to their specification in the relation clause.

+EXTRACT Result

-Those records in which the A and B fields both exceed 1 and those records with any value of A and B values of 0 are written to a file.
+Those records in which the A and B fields both records with any value of A and B values of 0 are written to a file.
 Note that the case of A=0 and B=0 is allowed.

-LIST A GT 1 AND B GT 1 OR A GT 1 AND B EQ 0 The values of the A and B fields for which A and B are both greater than 1 and for which A is greater than 1 and B equals 0 are displayed.
+LIST A GT 1 AND B GT 1 OR A GT 1 AND B EO O

+The values of the A and B fields for which A and B are both greater than 1 and for which A is greater than 1 and greater than 1 and B B equals 0 are displayed. values of 0 are written Note that the case of A=0 and B=0 is not allowed.
+Also note that while no fields are mentioned in the list clause, the A and B fields are displayed due to their specification in the relation clause.

+Those records for which the A and B fields both exceed 1 and those records with A values to a file.
 Note that the case of A=0 and B=0 is not allowed.
-Also note that while no fields are mentioned in the list clause, the A and B fields are displayed due to their specification in the relation clause. to a file.
-Note that the case of A=O and B=O is not allowed.